 Use course announcements, use email to send individual group or class-wide messages, participate in the discussion boards, and use synchronous communication to enhance your social presence.

 - Elaine Allen, Jeff Seaman, and Richard Garrett: Blending In (pdf)

 - Ed Tech du Jour: Building Community in an Online Class

 - Bonni Stachowiak (Teaching in Higher Ed) (2016): The Four Agreements of Teaching

-- Office of Faculty Development and Teaching Excellence (University of Florida): Quick Guide to Online Communication (pdf)
+- Office of Teaching Excellence (University of Florida): Quick Guide to Online Communication (pdf)

 - Rhiannon Pollard: Ideas for Teaching Online (pdf)